Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/ModulePlan.md

 - Learn: README essentials, docstrings, inline comments, simple naming/PEP 8.

-- Activity: add docstrings to a trivial Python function.
+- Activity: Write a complete README.md for the Grade Calculator from 1.1, then add docstrings to the `calculate_average()` function.

+- Cross-reference: Builds on the Grade Calculator example from 1.1.

 ### 1.4 Project management models (Waterfall vs Agile)